-Federico Barbiellini Amidei, Riccardo De Bonis, Miria Rocchelli, Alessandra Salvio, Massimiliano Stacchini on the components of aggregates.
+Federico Barbiellini Amidei, Riccardo De Bonis, Miria Rocchelli, Alessandra Salvio, Massimiliano Stacchini

+The paper builds annual time series of Italian monetary aggregates.
+While previous contributions focused on certain periods in Italy's economic history, our work covers the years 1861-2014 uninterruptedly; we improve the quality of the existing time series and provide further details on the components of aggregates.
 The paper also documents the sources and methods used for the estimates.
 Finally, we discuss the key trends of the aggregates since 1861 and present an econometric analysis of money demand.
+Full text (pdf) in Italian only international trade in services: an analysis based on balance of payments microdata (April 2016)

-The paper builds annual time series of Italian monetary aggregates.
-While previous contributions focused on certain periods in Italy's economic history, our work covers the years 1861-2014 uninterruptedly; we improve the quality of the existing time series and provide further details his paper presents some analyses of FDI and international trade in services based on microdata used to produce balance of payments statistics.
+No. 327: Foreign direct investment and international trade in services his paper presents some analyses of FDI and international trade in services based on microdata used to produce balance of payments statistics.
 The microdata reveal and mitigate some informative limitations of official statistics, which no longer satisfy the growing need for internationalization data.
 The analysis shows that both FDI and trade in services are highly concentrated by size and geographic location; moreover, international trade in services also involves firms in the manufacturing industry, while FDI microdata indicate a significant presence of large companies and holdings.
 Indeed, the microdata show that internationalization often affects individual firms in different ways and is therefore suited to being studied from a number of perspectives; this opens up new possibilities for the empirical analysis of internationalization.
 Full text (pdf) in Italian only